Armed Forces Recreation Centers

 Armed Forces Recreation Centers (AFRCs) are a chain of Joint Service Facility resorts hotels owned by the United States Department of Defense to provide rest and relaxation in the form of lodging and outdoor recreation for United States military service members, US military retirees and other authorized patrons.

+History

+The AFRC was founded in 1945 and is part of the Family and Morale, Welfare, and Recreation (FMWR) program (previously known as Morale, Welfare and Recreation (MWR).
+After World War II, the U.S. Army 10th Armoured Division arrived in Garmisch-Partenkirschen, Germany on 30 April 1945.
+In December that year, a winter sports centre was opened which was renamed in March 1946 to the Armed Forces Recreation Area.
+That same year, the MWR programs were created.

+In 1945, the AFRC took over the Sanno Hotel in Tokyo, Japan which was renovated and reopened in 1947.
+It was leased to the US military from the Government of Japan.

+In 1950 the Armed Forces Recreation Area was opened in Fort DeRussy in Hawaii, which became the Hale Koa Hotel and opened on 25 October 1975.
+In 1954, the AFRC took over the Von Steuben Hotel, the General Patton Hotel, and the Green Arrow Hotel in Garmisch Germany, as well as the General Walker Hotel in Berchtesgarden, Germany, to use as resort locations The AFRC also commissioned the Lake Hotel in Chiemsee Germany.

+In 1983, the New Sanno Hotel was reopened and the old building from 1932 was demolished.

 Rates for use of these facilities are determined by rank, with the lowest ranking service-members paying the lowest fees.
 The facilities are often located in areas where typical hotel and resort rates are very high, thus allowing the members of the military lower cost vacations.
 Hale Koa Hotel at Fort DeRussy, Hawaii is the only AFRC resort inside a military reservation in the United States.

 Army Installation Management Command (IMCOM) G9 directly manages the AFRCs to provide all uniformed services with high-quality, affordable resort-style facilities consistent with the Army's focus on readiness and quality of life for Service Members and their Families.